Summary

 4. Negotiate Early

 Commercial insurers often know low estimates will be challenged.
-Early negotiation with expert documentation can resolve disputes faster than appraisal/litigation.
+Early negotiation with expert documentation can resolve disputes faster than appraisal alone.

 Code Upgrade Issues